alvin-pc-chen/alvin-pc-chen.github.io/_pages/about.md

 Salvete omnes!

-I'm a Master's student at CU Boulder in the [CLASIC](https://www.colorado.edu/linguistics/graduate-program/computational-linguistics-clasic-masters-degree) program, looking for summer internships in NLP Engineering in specific or machine learning in general.
+I'm a second year Master's student at CU Boulder in the <strong>[CLASIC](https://www.colorado.edu/linguistics/graduate-program/computational-linguistics-clasic-masters-degree)</strong> program; most of my research is done with the <strong>[BLAST Group](https://blast-cu.github.io/)</strong> where I've been working on developing tools to support qualitative research.

-I'm interested in making NLP tools accessible to the public, ranging from interactive systems for academic research to AI helpers for students.
-While my current projects involve building ML systems using PyTorch, TensorFlow, <strong>[or even NumPy](/projects/cnn)</strong>, my previous career in sales and marketing keeps me focused on the end user.
+I'm primarily interested in the intersection of NLP and HCI, specifically in terms of (1) researching human-in-the-loop methods that reliably incorporate expert knowledge, (2) developing interactive systems that facilitate human-AI teaming, and (3) evaluating the impact of these tools in tasks where ground truth is inaccessible.
+While I'm interested in exploring these interests across a broad range of qualitative data, my previous research has focused on social media datasets used in Computational Social Science.

 Previously, I was an Associate Manager at Johnson & Johnson in the Data Intelligence team.
 Extracting insights from messy sales data and designing dashboards to streamline communication informed my decision to pivot towards a data and engineering-centric career.
 Combined with my passion for linguistics (fluent in English, Mandarin, and French), designing NLP systems comes naturally to me.

+Here you'll find my <strong>[publications](/publications/)</strong> as well as my <strong>[projects](/projects/)</strong> which I use to familiarize myself with existing machine learning methods.

-Thanks for visiting my page, feel free to check out <strong>[my projects](/projects/)</strong> or contact me via email!
+Thanks for visiting my page, feel free to contact me via email, valete!